 At a very early age, Syd Staggs felt isolated in their conservative Colorado community in a family that they describe as “traditional Catholic Italian-Americans.”
 Now 27, Syd recalls not having the words as a young kid to describe their gender identity, but it was clear they were different from other peers.

 “I never fit in with other girls,” Syd recalled, “there was no LGBTQ+ representation where I lived.”
 Nor did questioning the status quo and established roles win any points.
 It was a lonely place to be.

-Refusing to accept Staggs’s LGBTQ+ status—they identify today as transmasculine, queer, and neuroatypical—their family kicked them out of the house at 17.
-This harsh move, however, opened new doors.
-Staggs received early admission to the University of Colorado Denver and assistance with finding housing from an advisor—who also identified as LGBTQ+.
-Staggs realized that in Denver they had found a never before realized place of acceptance.
+Syd identifies as transmasculine, queer, and neuroatypical and after receiving early admission to the University of Colorado Denver and assistance with finding housing from an advisor—who also identified as LGBTQ+—Syd realized they had found a place of acceptance in Denver.

 “My sense of community was revitalized,” Staggs said.
-“My passion, creativity, and empathy were actively encouraged by the queer community that I found when I moved to Denver.
-I chose my family, essentially.”
+“My passion, creativity, and empathy were actively encouraged by the queer community that I found when I moved to Denver.”

 Today, Syd continues their education and is on track to earn their Masters in Public Health (MPH) from the Maternal & Child Health program at the Colorado School of Public Health while continuing to work as a professional research assistant (PRA) with Children’s Hospital Colorado (CHCO).
 Their career has been devoted to helping other LGBTQ+ individuals gain the same sense of acceptance and affirmation that they did.